dwrobel/flatcam/README.md

 - fixed the V-shape tool diameter calculation in NCC Tool
 - in NCC Tool made the new tool dia (circular type) a parameter in Preferences
+- fixed a small issue with clicking in a disabled FCDoubleSpinner or FCSpinner still doing a selection

 30.10.2019